crishanks/feedme/scratch.md

   - [ ] Link to analytics/discovery
 4. Show My Content - Homepage
   - [x] When I’m logged in I can see all of my saved feeds
-  - [ ] Should be able to see all of the articles for each of those saved feeds (upon clicking on feed)
+  - [x] Should be able to see all of the articles for each of those saved feeds (upon clicking on feed)
-  - [ ] See a summary of the content and link out to the source of the content
+  - [x] See a summary of the content and link out to the source of the content
+    - [ ] Check on feeds without feed[:content] key, how do they display?
 5. Update/edit Feed Categories such as Music, Food, Tech etc.
   - [ ] Add a feed to a category
   - [ ] Remove a feed from a category